Question: I got pulled over and didn’t have insurance at that time but I had it later the same day. Will the ticket be dropped?

 - Personally appearing before the clerk of the court designated on the citation, and:

-- Mailing this proof and the $10 payment (payable to Kern County Superior Court) to the court
+- Mailing this proof and the $10 payment to the court

-As you can see courts can require that the proof of insurance shows that insurance was in force at the time of the ticket for the charge of driving without insurance to be dismissed.
-So if this is what your court requires then likely you will be found guilty since you did not get insurance until 2 hours after your citation.
-You may want to seek legal counsel to see if a lawyer could help you when you go to your court date.
+As you can see, courts can and do require that the proof of insurance shows that insurance was in force at the time of the ticket for the charge of driving without insurance to be dismissed.
+Insurance purchased after the fact will not get the ticket dismissed.
+For advice on how the courts in your area operate, it’s best to consult with a lawyer.